 In some cases, we earn commissions from affiliate links in our posts.

-It wasn't that long ago that Season 6 of Endeavour became available to US viewers, but we have loads of good news about the future of this delightful Oxford-based mystery series.
-Not only is Season 7 in production, but they've officially renewed for an eighth season!
+It seems like ages since Season 6 of Endeavour aired, but we have loads of good news about the future of this delightful Oxford-based mystery series.
+Not only is Season 7 coming to the US soon, but they've officially renewed for an eighth season!
 It's great to know that not only is the next season well underway, but we can delay our final goodbyes until at least 2021.

 — Endeavour (@EndeavourTV) August 9, 2019